SimpleSharp/AdsWrapper/README.md

 # AdsWrapper

 AdsWrapper is a C# library that simplifies communication with Beckhoff TwinCAT PLCs via ADS.
-It eliminates boilerplate code by providing automatic data synchronization between .NET objects and ADS structures.
+It eliminates boilerplatecode by enabling automatic data synchronization between .NET objects and ADS structures.
+All you need to do is establish a connection; the wrapper handles the actual data exchange.

+The entire code is annotated with XML comments to make everything as clear as possible.
+Below is a quick-start guide that explains how to implement it in your application.

 Key capabilities: